mozyao/Gigas/cmpt383.md

 $ cd ..
 $ docker-compose up
 Open the chrome and go to localhost:5000/index
+The response speed is slow, it takes 4-5s to load the info from REST API :(

 5) Features
 1. You can search a city's weather by entering the name of it and click the [Get Weather] button